 A forward currency exchange contract is a commitment to purchase or sell a foreign currency at a future date at a negotiated forward rate.
 The gain or loss arising from the difference between the original contract and the closing of such contract would be included in net realized gain or loss on forward currency exchange contracts.
-Fluctuations in the value of open forward currency exchange contracts are recorded for financial reporting purposes as unrealized netting arrangements in the statement of assets and liabilities.

-appreciation and/or depreciation by the Portfolio.
+Fluctuations in the value of open forward currency exchange contracts are recorded for financial reporting purposes as unrealized appreciation and/or depreciation by the Portfolio.
 Risks may arise from the potential inability of a counterparty to meet the terms of a contract and from unanticipated movements in the value of a foreign currency relative to the U.S. dollar.